Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Mass fraction of PBHs

 \subsection{PBHs from bubble collisions}

 In case of bubble collision giving rise to the PBHs formation, we need to know the probability that $n$ bubbles collide at a point in space-time.
-According to \cite{Hawking:1982}, The probability that no bubble has nucleated in the past of a point {\bf p} in space-time is approximately given by
+According to \cite{Hawking:1982}, the probability that no bubble has nucleated in the past at a point {\bf p} in space-time is approximately given by

-Imagine a ball $B$ of radius $r < H^{-1}$ in the neighborhood of {\bf p}.
-If {\bf O} be the region to the past of {\bf B} such that it does not coincide with the past of {\bf p}, then its volume turns out to be of the order of
+Imagine a ball {\bf U} of radius $r < H^{-1}$ in the neighborhood of {\bf p}.
+If {\bf O} is the region to the past of {\bf U} such that it does not coincide with the past of {\bf p}, then its volume turns out to be of the order of $\frac{4\pi}{3} r H^{-3}$.
+If there are $n$ bubbles that have been nucleated in the region {\bf O}, the energy of their walls confined within the ball {\bf U} is approximately $E_{\rm wall} \approx n\pi r^2 H M^2_{\rm P}$.
+This consideration that the energy that gives rise to the gravitational collapse if it is bigger than $4\pi r M^2_{\rm P}$, limits the number of needed bubbles as $n > \frac{4}{r H}$.